 How to Sell in China Online with Tmall Global Cross-Border (Updated 2024)

-With over 26,000 brands from 84 regions around the world, Tmall Global is China’s largest cross-border eCommerce marketplaces created especifically for foreign brands looking to enter the Chinese market and serve the more than 100 million active users on the platform.
+With over 46,000 brands from more than 90 countries and regions around the world, Tmall Global is China’s largest cross-border eCommerce marketplaces created especifically for foreign brands looking to enter the Chinese market and serve the more than 100 million active users on the platform.

 Other articles you might like: An Alternative to Tmall: How to Sell on JD.comIn this third article about TMO's China eCommerce Insights 2018 we will dive into the Ins and Outs of JD.com and for who it will be an alternative to TmallAn Alternative to Tmall: How to Sell on JD.com